cloudfoundry-attic/mega-ci/README.md

 Route53 Hosted Zones and Records will only be created for the system domain and apps domain if the corresponding properties are provided in the above file.

 #### Optional Configuration

+If you want to support SSL, an SSL certificate for the domain where Cloud Foundry will be accessible is required.
+If you do not provide a certificate, but provide the `CFHostedZoneName` in `cf-properites.json`, one will be created for you.
+If you are providing your own certificate, the key and pem file must exist at `certs/cf.key` and `certs/cf.pem`.

 To configure Cloud Front as a CDN for your Resource Matching and Droplet blobstores: